studio1902/statamic-peak/docs/docs/getting-started/installation.md

 ## Installation via the CLI

-Make sure you [update the Statamic CLI](https://github.com/statamic/cli#updating-the-cli-tool) to v2.5 or newer.

 The easiest way to install Statamic together with Peak is to use the [official CLI](https://github.com/statamic/cli).
 Install the CLI by running `composer global require statamic/cli` and for each project just run `statamic new my-site studio1902/statamic-peak`.

-## Windows users

-On Windows the console can't ask for user input during the installation process.
-This means can't configure it self and you have to do the changes mentioned in the [Installation options](#installation-options) manually.

-Alternatively you can run `statamic new my-site` and then run `php please starter-kit:install --statamic-peak`.
-This way the installer can ask for user input.

 ## Install into an existing Statamic v3.3+ project

 If you already have an existing, clean, Statamic installation you can run the following command: `php please starter-kit:install studio1902/statamic-peak`.

-## Installation options (coming soon)
+## Installation options
+Make sure you [update the Statamic CLI](https://github.com/statamic/cli#updating-the-cli-tool) to v2.5 or newer to use this functionality.
 When Statamic installs the Starter Kit, Peak will offer a few options:

 1. Clear the default content Peak ships with (examples).
 2. Copy over the `.env.example` (recommended Peak config) to your `.env` whilst maintaining your `APP_KEY` and `APP_URL`.
 3. Adding `/users` to `.gitignore` to avoid GDPR issues.